Teaching

 • At LaGCC, I began teaching a ‘Zero Textbook Cost course’, which reduces prohibitive textbook costs.
 Instead of publisher’s textbooks, I incorporated a mix of Open Educational Resources textbooks, links to scholarly and professional websites, and resources from CUNY library databases.

-• In 2015 I became certified to teach online, mainly using the Blackboard Learn application.
+• I am certified to teach online, mainly using the Blackboard Learn application.
 I incorporate technology into classroom learning through quizzes, exams, reflection papers, videos, etc. This came in particularly handy when all educational institutions went fully remote during the COVID-19 global health pandemic.

 • I am adept at teaching within multiple modalities such as online, hybrid, synchronous, or in-person.